PaddlePaddle/PaddleClas/docs/en/PULC/PULC_code_exists_en.md

 | PPLCNet_x1_0  | 94.62 | 2.13  | 7.0 | using SSLD pretrained model + EDA strategy |
 | <b>PPLCNet_x1_0<b>  | <b>94.94<b> | <b>2.13<b>  | <b>7.0<b> | using SSLD pretrained model + EDA strategy + SKL-UGI knowledge distillation strategy|

 It can be seen that high accuracy can be getted when backbone is SwinTranformer_tiny, but the speed is slow.
 Replacing backbone with the lightweight model MobileNetV3_small_x0_35, the speed can be greatly improved, but the accuracy will be greatly reduced.
 Replacing backbone with faster backbone PPLCNet_x1_0, the accuracy is higher more 7 percentage points than MobileNetv3_small_x0_35.
 At the same time, the speed can be more than 20% faster.
 After additional using the SSLD pretrained model, the accuracy can be improved by about 0.8 percentage points without affecting the inference speed.
 Further, additional using the EDA strategy, the accuracy can be increased by 0.2 percentage points.
 Finally, after additional using the SKL-UGI knowledge distillation, the accuracy can be further improved by 0.3 percentage points.
-At this point, the Tpr is close to that of SwinTranformer_tiny, but the speed is more than 40 times faster.
+At this point, the accuracy is close to that of SwinTranformer_tiny, but the speed is more than 40 times faster.
 The training method and deployment instructions of PULC will be introduced in detail below.

 **Note：**